Alienor134/CSL-forge/CSL-LEDs/README.md

 **Prerequisites**:
+- Install RomiSerial and the Arduino software XXXX
-- The LEDs are already set-up (To build such a set-up, refer to: https://github.com/SonyCSLParis/UC2_Fluorescence_microscope)
+- The LEDs are already set-up (Note: to build an LED controller refer to this [OpenUC2 repository](https://github.com/SonyCSLParis/UC2_Fluorescence_microscope), otherwise you might already use one of these [Thorlabs controlers](https://www.thorlabs.com/navigation.cfm?guide_id=2109)
-- The light sources can be controlled by a pulse-width modulated signal (PWM)
+- The light sources can be controlled by a pulse, or pulse-width modulated signal (PWM)
 - The code was tested on Windows and Linux

 ## Install the library